 Dr. Raja Mohan has been practicing as a plastic surgeon in the Dallas-Fort Worth Metroplex for many years and is one of the few surgeons in the area with specialized fellowship training in aesthetic surgery.
 He has performed numerous breast lift surgeries for happy and satisfied patients.

-If you have questions regarding scarring after breast lift surgery or any other aspect of this procedure, please contact our office today to schedule your in-person consultation with Dr. Mohan.
+If you have questions regarding scarring after a breast lift or any other aspect of this procedure, please contact our office today to schedule your in-person consultation with Dr. Mohan.

 References